the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Styling Components

 Let's add some basic styling to your application and components.
 You can reuse the *src/App.css* and *src/index.css* files.
-I prepared some CSS to copy and paste, but feel free to use your own style.
+These files should be already in your project since you bootstapped it with create-react-app.
+They should be imported in your *src/App.js* and *src/index.js* files too.
+I prepared some CSS which you can simply copy and paste to these files, but feel free to use your own style.

 {title="src/index.css",lang="css"}
 ~~~~~~~~